LDevs-Team/DiSH/README.md

 ## Compatibility
 DiSH works on Windows 8.1 and above
-<br>Windows Server is not officially supported
+<br>Windows Server is not officially supported but you can get DiSH to work by adding certificates.

 Python works from 3.9+ officially, 3.8 currently is not tested

 ## Installation